StefH/AnyOf/README.md

 [![NuGet Badge](https://buildstats.info/nuget/AnyOf)](https://www.nuget.org/packages/AnyOf)

 You can install from NuGet using the following command in the package manager window:

 `Install-Package AnyOf`

-Or via the Visual Studio NuGet package manager.
-If you use the `dotnet` command:
+Or via the Visual Studio NuGet package manager or if you use the `dotnet` command:

 `dotnet add package AnyOf`

 # Usage